Motor racing: Bottas fastest in Baku practice, Verstappen crashes

 BAKU (Reuters) - Valtteri Bottas was fastest for Mercedes in first free practice for the Azerbaijan Formula One Grand Prix on Friday, while Max Verstappen crashed his Red Bull a day after promising to exercise more control.

-Bottas’s four times world champion team mate Lewis Hamilton was fourth quickest around the Caspian shore street circuit, also on the ultrasoft tyre.
+Bottas’s four-times world champion team mate Lewis Hamilton was fourth quickest around the Caspian shore street circuit, also on the ultrasoft tyre.

 Red Bull’s Daniel Ricciardo, winner of a chaotic race in Baku last year, was a mere 0.035 of a second off the Finn’s best lap of one minute 44.242 seconds on the slower supersoft Pirelli tyres.

 Verstappen, the Australian’s 20-year-old team mate, continued an unfortunate sequence of events by skidding sideways into the tyre wall with 55 minutes remaining.

-Red Bull said the car was not seriously damaged.
+Red Bull’s chief engineer Paul Monaghan said repairs would be time-consuming but Verstappen was expected to return for second practice.

+“We’ve got a front-left corner to change, we’re underway with that.
+There’s a little bit of bodywork repair to do on the left-hand side, change the floor, rear wing, that sort of thing,” he told reporters.

 The Dutch driver, whose season has been littered with collisions, ended up sixth fastest but still quicker than Ferrari’s championship leader Sebastian Vettel who was 10th but without setting a representative time.